lucivskvn/bedrock-engineer/README.md

 `TRUST_PROXY_FOR_SOCKETS=true`.
 Leaving the flag unset instructs the server to ignore forwarded addresses and rely on the direct socket IP, which is the safer default for desktop deployments.

+### Health monitoring

+Operational tooling can poll `GET /healthz` (or `HEAD /healthz`) without an authentication token.
+The endpoint returns a JSON payload that includes the overall health status (`ok`, `degraded`, or `error`), process uptime, and component-level diagnostics for the configuration store and API authentication token.
+Requests that surface a degraded or error state emit structured log entries with the same metadata so the application log stream mirrors health-check behaviour.

+Kubernetes-style readiness checks are exposed via `GET /readyz` (and `HEAD /readyz`).
+This endpoint blocks until the encrypted configuration store is reachable and emits a `503` response whenever dependent subsystems report an `initializing` or `error` state.
+Readiness responses mirror health logging semantics so the structured log stream carries the same `status`/`healthStatus` metadata.

+Prometheus-compatible metrics are published at `GET /metrics` (API token required).
+The registry exports latency histograms and request counters tagged with HTTP method, resolved route, status code, and outcome classification.
+Configure the collector to supply a static `X-API-Key` header so metrics scraping remains authenticated.

+Every API response now includes an `X-Request-Id` header.
+Downstream callers may forward their own value (restricted to `[A-Za-z0-9_.-]`) to correlate cross-service traces; otherwise a UUID v4 is generated automatically.
+The correlation ID, OpenTelemetry trace ID, and span ID are attached to every structured log entry emitted while processing the request.
+To export traces, set `OTEL_EXPORTER_OTLP_ENDPOINT` (and optional `OTEL_EXPORTER_OTLP_HEADERS`) before launching the app—spans are batched to the configured OTLP HTTP collector.
+If tracing is not required, leave the environment variables unset and the provider will operate with in-memory spans only.

 ## Agent Chat